Taxes and Social Security Numbers

 - J‐1 On‐campus Employment or Academic Training: Letter authorizing employment from your J‐1 program sponsor on the sponsor’s letterhead with an original signature

-All applicants will also need to fill out the application form (Form SS-5); we recommend filling this out and printing it before you go in to the Social Security office.
+All applicants will also need to fill out the application (Form SS-5: http://www.socialsecurity.gov/forms/ss-5.pdf).
+We recommend typing the application before printing it out and signing it.

 Once you have applied, it typically takes the Social Security Administration 7‐10 business days to verify your information.
 They will then mail the Social Security card to you.
 Students will be given a receipt of application that may be used to begin work while the application is pending.
 Upon receipt, the original SSN card must be presented to the employer.